stylus/stylus/operators.md

     color
     // => black

-However when using `?=` our second attempt fails since the variable is already defined:
+But when using `?=`, our second attempt fails (since the variable is already defined):

     color = white
     color ?= black